Credit Earned at Carl Sandburg College

 Questions concerning the Family Education Rights and Privacy Act may be referred to the Admissions and Records Office.

 Students will be placed on Academic Warning if their cumulative GPA falls below a 2.0 or if their cumulative completion rate of courses attempted drops below 67%.
 Students who are placed on Academic Warning must demonstrate progress towards degree completion during their next semester of enrollment by earning a semester GPA of 2.0 and a semester completion rate of 67%.
-Students who are placed on Academic Warning may continue to enroll in classes and receive financial aid.
+Students who are placed on Academic Warning may continue to enroll in classes.

 Students previously placed on Academic Warning who fail to meet the Standards of Academic Progress will be placed on Academic Notice.
 Any student placed on Academic Notice must complete the next semester of enrollment with a 2.2 GPA and achieve a 75% semester completion rate to remain on Academic Notice.
 Students on Academic Notice and who meet the minimum GPA and completion requirements will be permitted to enroll in the upcoming semester even if the student's cumulative GPA and cumulative completion rates remain below the required levels.

-Students who have been placed on Academic Notice and who earn a semester GPA below a 2.2 and/or whose completion rate is below 75%, will be placed on Academic Notice ll.
+Students who have been placed on Academic Notice and who earn a semester GPA below a 2.2 and/or whose completion rate is below 75%, will be placed on Academic Notice II.

 Students placed on Academic Notice ll are allowed one additional semester to improve their academic standing.
 Students who fail to make significant improvements may be suspended from the college for the following semester and must appeal to be permitted to enroll for future classes.

 Students placed on Academic Separation will be suspended from the college for one semester.
-A registration restriction will be placed on the student’s account to prevent any attempt to enroll while on Academic Separation.
+A registration restriction will be placed on the student's account to prevent any attempt to enroll while on Academic Separation which includes auditing of courses.
 Students who are placed on Academic Separation at the end of the spring semester, will be suspended for both the upcoming summer and fall semesters.

 If there are extenuating circumstances, a student may appeal the Academic Separation decision.
-The student may complete the Academic Separation Appeal Form to be considered for re-instatement by the committee.
+The student may complete the Academic Separation Appeal Form to be considered for reinstatement by the committee.
+The student is strongly encouraged to schedule a meeting with their academic advisor to develop an academic improvement plan to accompany the appeal form.

 At the conclusion of the separation period, students may complete an appeal for re-enrollment privileges.
 Students who choose to appeal must meet with their academic advisor in order to review and revise his/her academic plan and to complete the Academic Separation Appeal Form (ASAF).
 The student's completed ASAF must include a detailed explanation of the changes that the student plans to make in order to satisfy the Standards of Academic Progress.
 This appeal will be submitted to the Student Services faculty committee for consideration.